Mimusops elengi

 • The bark is used in treatment of diarrhoea, dysentery, gum inflammation, toothache, gonorrhoea, snakebites, fevers, wounds, skin problems- scabies, eczema etc

-• Timber is used for flooring, bearings, doors, framing, poles, foundation sills, railway sleepers, paving blocks, mine timber, furniture, vehicle bodies, wheels, turnery, tool handles, walking sticks, weaving shuttles, toys, sporting goods, musical instruments.
-Good-quality veneer and plywood gets manufactured from its wood
+• Its wood is used for flooring, bearings, doors, framing, poles, foundation sills, railway sleepers, paving blocks, mine timber, furniture, vehicle bodies, wheels, turnery, tool handles, walking sticks, weaving shuttles, toys, sporting goods, musical instruments, veneer and plywood

 Propagation